apache/incubator-graphar/docs/user-guide/file-format.rst

 - the edge chunk size, the source vertex chunk size and the destination vertex chunk size;
 - if the edges are directed or not;
 - the relative path for edge data files;
-- which kinds of adjList it includes: for each kind of adjList, the adjList type, the prefix of file path, the file type and all its associated property groups are specified;
+- which kinds of adjList it includes: for each kind of adjList, the adjList type, the prefix of file path, the file type;
+- the property groups attached to the edge for all adjLists;
 - the version of GraphAr.

 .. note::